NinadKarlekar/Selenium/seleniumQSPIDERS/src/seleniumQSPIDERS/Popups/README.md

 ********************************************************************************
 # JavaScript_Popup

-- JavaScript Popup ia also called as **Alert Popups ,Confirmation Popups**.
+- JavaScript Popup is also called as **Alert Popups ,Confirmation Popups**.
 - **Characteristics**
     1. We cannot inspect this popup.
     2. We cannot move this popup.